kousikr26/Hermes/README.md

 <img src="https://i2.wp.com/blog.trailofbits.com/wp-content/uploads/2019/08/post_remove_tree.png?resize=690%2C466&ssl=1" width="500">

+Each message is encrypted with **AES-128** in **EAX mode** using a nonce and has a tag calculated using an HMAC attached with it to prevent ciphertext tampering.

+This ensures both **CCA(Chosen Ciphertext Attack) and CPA(Chosen Plaintext Attack) security**.

+The end to end encryption ensures security against **man in the middle attacks** unless the server itself is compromised which can only be verified by two parties independently verifing their public keys.

+The key is also **ratcheted** after every message by running it through a **PBKDF2** this provides backward secrecy as the PBKDF2 uses **SHA-256** which is a one way function, i.e if at any point in time the sender key is compromised all messages before it are still safe.
+This however does not provide forward secrecy which can be ensured using double ratcheting(DFKE based) (Todo)

 Now that sender keys are established we can have communication

 ### Communication
 Socket library is used for server client communication.
 Various types of messages are sent such as

 1. Unencrypted server messages(utf-8 encoded)
 2. Encrypted client messages(utf-8 encoded)
 3. Raw Pickle objects

 All messages have a message header which specifies hom many bytes long the message is.
 The entire message is received inside a buffer by the socket library.

 The default buffer size is **4096** bytes.
 If longer messages need to be sent increase this size in the `BUFSIZ` variable on both server and client side.

 ### Misc